brevzin/cpp_proposals/1169_static_call/static-call.md

 # Revision History

+Since [@P1169R2], added missing feature-test macro.

 [@P1169R1] was approved for electronic polling by EWG, but two issues came up that while this paper does not *change* are still worth commenting on: can [static lambdas still have capture](#static-lambdas-with-capture) and can whether or not stateless lambdas be `static` be [implementation-defined](#can-the-static-ness-of-lambdas-be-implementation-defined)?

 [@P1169R0] was presented to EWGI in San Diego, where there was no consensus to pursue the paper.
 However, recent discussion has caused renewed interest in this paper so it has been resurfaced.
 R0 of this paper additionally proposed implicitly changing capture-less lambdas to have static function call operators, which would be an breaking change.
 That part of this paper has been changed to instead allow for an explicit opt-in to static.
 Additionally, this language change has been implemented.

 # Motivation

 The standard library has always accepted arbitrary function objects - whether to be unary or binary predicates, or perform arbitrary operations.
 Function objects with call operator templates in particular have a significant advantage today over using overload sets since you can just pass them into algorithms.
 This makes, for instance, `std::less<>{}` very useful.

 As part of the Ranges work, more and more function objects are being added to the standard library - the set of Customization Point Objects (CPOs).
 These objects are Callable, but they don't, as a rule, have any members.
 They simply exist to do what Eric Niebler termed the ["Std Swap Two-Step"](http://ericniebler.com/2014/10/21/customization-point-design-in-c11-and-beyond/).
 Nevertheless, the call operators of all of these types are non-static member functions.
 Because _all_ call operators have to be non-static member functions.

 What this means is that if the call operator happens to not be inlined, an extra register must be used to pass in the `this` pointer to the object - even if there is no need for it whatsoever.
 Here is a [simple example](https://godbolt.org/z/ajTZo2):